Outreach nabs $50M at a $1.33B valuation for software that helps with sales engagement – TechCrunch

 It wasn’t always this way.

 When Outreach was first founded in 2011 in Seattle, it wasn’t a sales automation company.
 It was a recruitment startup called GroupTalent working on software to help source and hire talent, aimed at tech companies.
-That business was rolling along, until it wasn’t: it hit a wall in 2015 and the startup saw it had only two months of runway left, with little hope of raising more.
+That business was rolling along, until it wasn’t: in 2015, the startup found itself with only two months of runway left, with little hope of raising more.

 “We were not hitting our stride, and growth was hard.
 We didn’t make the numbers in 2014 and then had two months of cash left and no prospects of raising more,” Medina recalled.
 “So I sat down with my co-founders,” — Gordon Hempton, Andrew Kinzer and Wes Hather, none of whom are at the company anymore — “and we decided to sell our way out of it.
 We thought that if we generated more meetings we could gain more opportunities to try to sell our recruitment software.

 “So we built the engine to do that, and we saw that we were getting 40% reply rates to our own outreaching emails.
 It was so successful we had a 10x increase in productivity.
-But we ran out of sales capacity, so we started selling the meetings we had managed to secure with potential talent directly to the tech companies themselves, who would have become their employers.”
+But we ran out of sales capacity, so we started selling the meetings we had managed to secure with potential talent directly to the tech companies themselves,” in other words the other side of its marketplace, those looking to fill vacancies.

 That quickly tipped over into a business opportunity of its own.
 “Companies were saying to us, ‘I don’t want to buy the recruitment software.
 I need that sales engine!”
 The company never looked back, and changed its name to work for the pivot.